Lemon Meringue Cupcakes

 It may sound a bit odd, but I promise there is actually a trick to this!

-- Pick them up!
+• Pick them up!
 Use that scale you see by the other fruits.
 See what’s heavier.
 The heavier the lemon, the more more juice it’ll have.

-- Squeeze it gently.
+• Squeeze it gently.
 A thinner rind will have some give to it, whereas a thicker rind will be about as hard as a rock.

 So, now that you have the perfect lemons, what’s the best way to get the most amount of juice?
 Using room temperature lemons!
 But, that’s not all.
-From there, roll them onto the counter until they’re super soft and squishy!
+From there, roll them on the counter until they’re super soft and squishy!
 This will yield the most amount of juice.
 Especially if you’re using a citrus juicer!

 How To Store

-If you have some cupcakes leftover, they need to be refrigerated!
+If you have some cupcakes left over, they need to be refrigerated!
 If placed in a lidded and airtight container, the cupcakes should last about 3-5 days.

 Substitutions

-- If you don’t want to make the curd, you can use store-bought!
+• If you don’t want to make the curd, you can use store bought!

 Looking for more recipes like this?
 Here are a few you may like: Blackberry Lavender Cupcakes, Lemon Meringue Pie, Lemon and Sour Cream Pound Cake, No Fail Lemon Bars